-Property bias prevails in existing metamateiral datasets.
+Property bias prevails in existing metamaterial datasets.
 To convey this point, we examine an example of a lattice-based 2-D mechanical metamaterial dataset.
-Lattice based metamaterials have been intensely studied due to their outstanding performance-to-mass ratio, great heat dissipation, and negative Possion's ratio~\cite{yu2018mechanical}.
-L. Wang \textit{et al}. devised a lattice-based dataset, called $\mathcal{D}_{lat}$ in this work~\cite{wang2022data}.
-In the dataset, a unit cell geometry (\iespace microstructure, building block) takes six bars aligned in different directions as its geometric primitives (see Figure~\ref{fig:d_lat}(a) for illustration).
+Lattice-based metamaterials have been intensely studied due to their outstanding performance-to-mass ratio, great heat dissipation, and negative Possion's ratio~\cite{yu2018mechanical}.
+Wang et al. devised a lattice-based dataset~\cite{wang2022data}, to be called $\mathcal{D}_{lat}$ in this work.
+In the dataset, a unit cell (i.e., microstructure or building block) takes six bars aligned in different directions as its geometric primitives (see Figure~\ref{fig:d_lat}(a)).
 All unit cells can be fully specified by four parameters associated with the thickness of each bar group.
-The shape generation scheme produces diverse geometric classes (\iespace baseline, family, motif, basis, and template), as exemplified classes in Figure~\ref{fig:d_lat}(a).
-Each shape class exhibits different topological features, which offer diverse modulus surfaces of homogenized properties $( C_{11}, C_{12}, C_{13}, C_{22}, C_{23}, C_{33} )$.
-Figure~\ref{fig:d_lat}(a) displays that nearly uniform sampling in the parametric shape space $ \Omega_w=[0, 1]^4$ is used for data population.
-We examine the non-trivial microstructures, except both solid ($v_f=1$) or void ($v_f=0$); this explains why some of the regions in Figure~\ref{fig:d_lat}(b) and (c) have no datapoints.
-In the original reference, the dataset was used for the natural frequency maximization problem as a case study of the generalized de-homogenization method proposed.
+The shape generation scheme produces diverse geometric classes (i.e., baseline, family, motif, basis, and template), as displayed in Figure~\ref{fig:d_lat}(b).
+Each class exhibits different topological features, which offer diverse modulus surfaces of homogenized elastic constants $( C_{11}, C_{12}, C_{13}, C_{22}, C_{23}, C_{33} )$ (Figure~\ref{fig:d_lat}(c)).
+Figure~\ref{fig:d_lat}(d) shows the nearly uniform sampling in the parametric shape space $ \Omega_w=[0, 1]^4$ used for data population.
+We removed repeated instances where the entire domain is either solid ($v_f=1$) or void ($v_f=0$); this explains why some regions in Figure~\ref{fig:d_lat}(d) have no data points.